In our last post, we continued the discussion of the ABC’s of behavior management, focusing on the C’s, Consequences.

 –Positive (Additive) Punishment

 When we add something following the occurrence of a behavior (or misbehavior), it is called positive, so this is why I’m using the term additive.
-If my child leaves his or her dirty clothes on the floor, and I say “I’m disappointed that you left your dirty clothes on the floor”, I have added something following the occurrence of the behavior.
-In this instance, this is a very simple verbal reprimand, and, in general, reprimands decrease behavior; I’m decreasing the likelihood that the behavior of leaving the dirty clothes on the floor will occur again.
-Some folks may argue that the reprimand that I reference isn’t really a reprimand, but they would be incorrect; for some kids, this is a significant reprimand.
-However, many people think a five minute lecture would be considered more of a verbal reprimand, and I’d say maybe…it depends on the child, but it could also turn into white noise to the child much like Charlie Brown’s teacher from the Peanuts comic strip/cartoon and lose its punishing effectiveness.
+If my child leaves his or her dirty clothes on the floor, and I say “I’m disappointed that you left your dirty clothes on the floor”, I have added something following the behavior.
+In this instance, this is a very simple verbal reprimand, and, for many kids, reprimands decrease behavior.
+Some folks may argue that the reprimand that I reference isn’t really a reprimand, but it really depends on the individual child…for some kids, this is a significant reprimand.
+However, many people think a five minute lecture would be considered more of a verbal reprimand, and I’d say maybe…again, it depends on the child, but it could also turn into white noise to the child much like Charlie Brown’s teacher from the Peanuts comic strip/cartoon and lose its punishing effectiveness.
 The punishment must also occur very soon after the unwanted behavior for it to be effective; immediately if possible.

 There are also a set of expectations that need to be in place before these consequences are used; more on this later.